 She comes to us with an administrative background and is passionate in serving our communities in advancing, promoting and protecting the rights of our L’nug.

-She is currently the Mgnigng Coordinator for the Mi’gmaq negotiations team and is responsible for coordinating the internal and external affairs of the team; including with our leadership and government officials.
+She is currently the Mgnigng Manager for the Mi’gmaq negotiations team and is responsible for coordinating the internal and external affairs of the team; including with our leadership and government officials.

 Chastity brings a wealth of corporate knowledge to the organization and has shown her continued dedication to its success.